jwikman/nab-al-tools/README.md

 * Only xlf files with the same target language as the selected xlf file will be modified.

 #### NAB: Find next untranslated text (Ctrl+Alt+U)

-Finds the next occurance of the tags [NAB: NOT TRANSLATED] or [NAB: REVIEW] and selects the tag.
+Finds the next occurrence of the tags [NAB: NOT TRANSLATED] or [NAB: REVIEW] and selects the tag.

 * If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
 * If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag
+* If the tag [NAB: SUGGESTION] is selected, review the suggested translation (added by source matching) and update if needed, then you remove the tag

 If the setting `NAB.UseExternalTranslationTool` is set to `true` it searches for any target with a state that is considered not completed.
 Which is any state except `final`, `signed-off`, `translated`.
 The [NAB:*]-tags are not used when this setting is activated.

 #### NAB: Find untranslated texts

 Uses the Find in Files feature to search for translation units in need of review or translation.
+*Please read Known Issues below.*

+#### NAB: Find multiple targets in XLF files

+Use this command to find all places where you've got multiple targets, caused by the matching finding multiple sources with different translations
 *Please read Known Issues below.*

 #### NAB: Find translated texts of current line